stiglers-eponym/BeamerPresenter/INSTALL.md

 The [releases](https://github.com/stiglers-eponym/BeamerPresenter/releases) come with packages for Arch/Manjaro, Ubuntu 20.04, Ubuntu 21.10 and flatpak.
 The simplest way to install BeamerPresenter (besides the AUR) is to directly install these packages.
-For example, the commands for installing BeamerPresenter with poppler as PDF engine and Qt 5 after downloading the corresponding file are:
+For example, the commands for installing BeamerPresenter with Poppler as PDF engine and Qt 5 after downloading the corresponding file are:
 ```sh
 # Ubuntu 20.04:
 sudo apt install ./beamerpresenter-poppler-0.2.2-qt5-focal-x86_64.deb